 #4 Checking in

 Set up a weekly check-in at a predetermined time with your partner to find out what’s going on in their world and share your world with them.
 This allows people to slow down and reconnect with each other.

-Routines, schedules and visual planners (using whiteboards or sharing Google calendars, for example) help ADHD households and allow the partner with ADHD to know what to expect, stay on task, and complete important tasks.
+Routines, schedules and visual planners (using whiteboards or sharing Google calendars, for example) can allow the partner with ADHD to know what to expect, stay on task, and complete important tasks.

-Finally, any relationship has its challenges and requires sustained effort.
-An ADHD relationship can, at times, require a little more acceptance, understanding, patience and compassion.
+Every relationship requires sustained effort.
+An ADHD relationship can, at times, require a little more acceptance, understanding, patience, compassion and “letting go”.
 In my experience, what sees any long-term relationship through are the basic tenants of honesty, commitment, mutual respect and genuine care and love.
-With this strong foundation, if two people can learn to accept the imperfections of self and partner and recognise each other’s strengths, they’re on a road to a long, successful and a meaningful relationship.
+With this strong foundation, if two people can learn to accept the imperfections of self and partner and recognise each other’s strengths, they’re on a road to a long, successful and meaningful relationship.

-This article first appeared in the February/March 2018 issue of Expat Living magazine.
+This article first appeared in the Summer 2023 issue of Expat Living magazine.
 Subscribe now so you never miss an issue.